Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

 The field dependence of this feature is shown in Fig.~\ref{Fig4}c.
-Line traces of $R_{xx}$ at $\nu_{\rm tot}=-1$ reveal that the dip (black arrows) weakens steadily as the magnetic field is lowered from 9~T to 5~T. This trend is consistent with an interaction-driven coherent state whose stability depends on the exchange-enhanced gap at half filling: as the field decreases, the gap diminishes and the excitonic signature fades \cite{Kim2023,Kim2025,Kim2023AdvSci,Li2024}.
+Line traces of $R_{xx}$ at $\nu_{\rm tot}=-1$ reveal that the dip (black arrows) becomes progressively weaker as the magnetic field is lowered from 9~T to 5~T. This trend is consistent with an interaction-driven coherent state whose stability depends on the exchange-enhanced gap at half filling: as the field decreases, the gap diminishes and the excitonic signature fades~\cite{Kim2023,Kim2025,Kim2023AdvSci,Li2024}.